jm1021/churchofjesuschrist/_posts/2023-09-02-corintians-paul.md

 ### People can reject Charity
 The Savior loved all.
 But, sometimes love is not accepted.

-`1 Nephi 11:22 `(Book of Mormon): This scripture passage highlights the importance of love in the context of the Savior's ministry: "And I beheld that he went forth ministering unto the people, in power and great glory; and the multitudes were gathered together to hear him; `and I beheld that they cast him out from among them`."
+`1 Nephi 11:22 `(Book of Mormon): This scripture passage highlights the importance of love in the context of the Savior's ministry: "And I beheld that he went forth ministering unto the people, in power and great glory; and the multitudes were gathered together to hear him; <mark>and I beheld that they cast him out from among them<\mark>."

 Christ, who embodies perfect charity and love, ministered to the people, not all accepted His message.
 This reflects a recurring theme in religious narratives where divine love and truth are sometimes rejected by those who hold firmly to their existing traditions and beliefs.

 In the case of this specific passage, it's a reflection of the challenges and resistance that prophets and messengers often face when they bring a message of change or spiritual renewal.
 It underscores the idea that true charity and love, as exemplified by Christ, may not always be readily embraced, especially when it challenges the status quo or existing religious practices.

-It's a reminder that love and charity can be transformative, but individuals and communities may need time to open their hearts and minds to new revelations and spiritual truths. `The rejection of Christ's message by some serves as a poignant illustration of the complexity of human responses to divine love and teachings.`
+It's a reminder that love and charity can be transformative, but individuals and communities may need time to open their hearts and minds to new revelations and spiritual truths. <mark>The rejection of Christ's message by some serves as a poignant illustration of the complexity of human responses to divine love and teachings.</mark>

-## Summary
+## Summary of Paul's teaching to Corinth
 The writings of Paul in the Corinthians epistles provide a valuable and insightful progression of ideas, emphasizing the unity and interdependence of the Christian community.
-Rhere is a logical flow in his teachings, starting with the idea that believers are one body through Communion, then highlighting the diversity of spiritual gifts, and ultimately stressing the importance of love (charity) in holding this diverse body together.
+There is a logical flow in his teachings, starting with the idea that believers are one body through Communion, then highlighting the diversity of spiritual gifts, and ultimately stressing the importance of love (charity) in holding this diverse body together.
 Here is a break down this progression:

 <mark>One Body through Communion</mark>: In 1 Corinthians 10:16-17, Paul uses the imagery of Communion to convey the idea that believers are one body because they partake in the same symbolic elements, the bread representing the body of Christ and the cup representing His blood.
 This emphasizes their shared identity and unity as members of the body of Christ.